Ancient Roman Architecture

 Romans were famous for their advancement in architecture and engineering.
 Before the Romans, the most commonly used building style was the post and lintel.
 This way of building was of course limited in the weight it could carry and therefore the span between the supports.

-The Roman Architecture changed all this and advanced this by introducing new methods of architecture; The Columns and The Arches.
+The Romans changed all this and advanced this by introducing new methods of architecture; The Columns and The Arches.
 With these methods the romans were able to construct bigger temples and buildings than ever before.

 Roman architects used three types of columns through out their long history.
 The first and most basic type was called the Doric Style.
 It's plain features where not as attractive as its futures forms but it served a great purpose - to hold up huge and heavy buildings.